Skip to main content

 2. Audit your plate.
 Add at least 2 potassium-rich foods per day (potato with skin, avocado, cooked spinach, salmon, or beans).

-3. Use the salt-substitute hack carefully.
-If kidneys and meds are clear, mix 1/8 to 1/4 teaspoon of potassium chloride into water with lemon as a post-workout drink.
+3. Use the salt-substitute strategy carefully.
+If kidneys and medications are clear, mix 1/8 to 1/4 teaspoon of potassium chloride into water with lemon as a post-workout drink.

 4. Recheck in 8 to 12 weeks.
 Look for changes in blood pressure, fasting glucose, and cramping.